jinsh3ng/Israel-Iran-Risk-Premium-Analysis/README.md

 ---

 ## Conclusions
 The **type and perceived escalation** of conflict significantly influence risk premiums.
-Initial attacks tend to increase premiums, but escalations can lead to declines when markets anticipate resolution.
+Initial attacks tend to increase premiums as uncertainty spikes, but escalations can lead to declines when markets efficiently anticipate a resolution and price in the expected outcome early.
+This highlights the role of market efficiency in rapidly incorporating new information during geopolitical events.

 ---